zaiisao/Documentation/en/Interactive Gaming/game_unity.md

-#### Check Whether Audio Route is Set to Speakerphone (IsSpeakerphoneEnabled)
+#### Check Whether the Audio Route is Set to the Speakerphone (isSpeakerphoneEnabled)

 ```
-public bool IsSpeakerphoneEnabled();
+public bool IsSpeakerphoneEnabled()
 ```

-This method checks whether the audio route is set to speakerphone.
+This method checks whether the audio route is set to the speakerphone.

 > The method is only valid on Unity for iOS and Unity for Android.